kenmccann/advanced-tier-offering/README.md

 ### How the "Example" Image Assurance Policy effects the compliance of scan results

 ![Applied custom image assurance policy](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/alpine-ex-ia-pol-scan.png?raw=true)
 Here we can see our  custom Image Assurance  policy applied to our alpine:3.4 image and it's quite different to the results from the default policy.
-You can see that the image is still compliant  but has failed some  of the  im
+You can see that the image is still compliant  but has failed some  of the  image assurance  controls against Vulnerability  Severity  and  Super User control.

 ### New header